rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 {mainmatter}

 # Terminology
 The terms MLS client, MLS group, ...

 # Motivation

-MLS is a group key establishment protocol motivated by the desire for group chat with efficient end-to-end encryption.
+MLS [@!I-D.ietf-mls-protocol] is a group key establishment protocol motivated by the desire for group chat with efficient end-to-end encryption.
 While one of the motivations of MLS is interoperable standards-based secure messaging, the MLS protocol does not define or prescribe any format for the encrypted "application messages" encoded by MLS.
-The development of MLS was strongly motivated by the needs of Instant Messaging (IM) systems.
+The development of MLS was strongly motivated by the needs of a number of Instant Messaging (IM) systems, which encrypt messages end-to-end using variations of the Double Ratchet protocol [].

-End-to-end encrypted instant messaging was also a motivator for the Common Protocol for Instant Messaging (CPIM) [@RFC3862], however the model used at the time assumed standalone encryption of each message using a protocol such as S/MIME or PGP to interoperate between IM protocols such as SIMPLE and XMPP.
+End-to-end encrypted instant messaging was also a motivator for the Common Protocol for Instant Messaging (CPIM) [@!RFC3862], however the model used at the time assumed standalone encryption of each message using a protocol such as S/MIME [@?RFC8551] or PGP [@?RFC3156] to interoperate between IM protocols such as SIP [@?RFC3261] and XMPP [@?RFC6120].
 For a variety of practical reasons, interoperable end-to-end encryption between IM systems was never deployed commercially.

 There are now several vendors prepared to implement MLS.
 In order to enable interoperable messaging conveyed "inside" MLS application messages, some